wifinigel/wiperf/mkdocs/docs/probe_configure.md

 The output is quite verbose and detailed, but it will provide a good indication of where wiperf is having difficulties.

 Once wiperf is running with no issues indicated in the logs, then it's time to check for results data on your data server.
 Hopefully, you'll see performance data being recorded over time as the probe runs its tests and sends the results to the data server.
+The next step is to [deploy the probe](probe_deploy.md).